Antananarivo: Post-independence

 After independence in 1960, the pace of growth increased further.
 The city's population reached 1.4 million by the end of the 20th century; in 2013, it was estimated at nearly 2.1 million.
 Uncontrolled urban sprawl has challenged the city's infrastructure, producing shortages of clean water and electricity, sanitation and public health problems, and heavy traffic congestion.
 There are more than 5,000 church buildings in the city and its suburbs, including an Anglican and a Roman Catholic cathedral.
 Antananarivo is the see city of Madagascar's Roman Catholic Archdiocese.
 The city has repeatedly been the site of large demonstrations and violent political clashes, including the 1972 rotaka that brought down President Philibert Tsiranana and the 2009 Malagasy political crisis, which resulted in Andry Rajoelina replacing Marc Ravalomanana as head of state.

-On 18 January 2022 Antananarivo was hit by deadly floods.
+The 2022 Antananarivo floods hit the city in January of that year, causing multiple deaths and significant damage to almost 7,000 houses.

+On 26 August 2023, at least 12 people died during a crush incident at the Mahamasina Municipal Stadium, during the opening of Indian Ocean Island Games.

 Geography

 Antananarivo is situated approximately 1280 m above sea level in the Central Highlands region of Madagascar, at 18.55' South and 47.32' East.
 The city is located centrally along the north–south axis of the country, and east of the center along the east–west axis.
 It is 160 km from the east coast and 330 km from the west coast.
 The city occupies a commanding position on the summit and slopes of a long, narrow, rocky ridge extending north and south for about 4 km and rising to about 200 m above the extensive rice fields to the west.

 The official boundaries of the city of Antananarivo encompass an urban area of approximately 86.4 sqkm.
 It was founded 1480 meters above sea level at the apex of three hill ranges that converge in a Y form, 200 meters above the surrounding Betsimitatatra paddy fields and the grassy plains beyond.
 The city gradually spread out from this central point to cover the hillsides; by the late 19th century it had expanded to the flat terrain at the base of the hills.
 These plains are susceptible to flooding during the rainy season; they are drained by the Ikopa River, which skirts the capital to the south and west.
 The western slopes and plains, being best protected from cyclone winds originating over the Indian Ocean, were settled before those to the east.

 Greater Antananarivo is a continuous, urbanized area spreading beyond the city's official boundaries for 9 km north to south between Ambohimanarina and Ankadimbahoaka, and 6 km west to east between the Ikopa River dike and Tsiadana.
 The population of the greater Antananarivo area was estimated at 3 million people in 2012; it is expected to rise to 6 million by 2030.